ObjectModules/deploy/Mapping.md

 ##Settlement
 Let's map about the process of getting the best food for you the same way as your doctor do:
 ```
-* Both library and your data will become an entry point
+* Both food library and your data will become the entry points
 * A best food on library for you is what we need
 * Matching the data is the process
 * Exit point